 The following page may contain information related to upcoming products, features and functionality.
 It is important to note that the information presented is for informational purposes only, so please do not rely on the information for purchasing or planning purposes.
 Just like with all projects, the items mentioned on the page are subject to change or delay, and the development, release, and timing of any products, features or functionality remain at the sole discretion of GitLab Inc.

 ⚠️ Backups are incomplete and do not yet contain some data.
-Please review the list of excluded data and take manual steps to backup these data.
+Please review the list of excluded data and take manual steps to backup this data.

 ⚠️ The Geo group is focusing on improving GitLab's Disaster Recovery capabilities.
-We do support backup and restore on a best-effort basis.
-This means, we fix bugs in line with our SLOs but we have no capacity to contribute major feature improvements, such as incremental backups.
-We will re-evaluate the priority of this work in Q3 FY23.
+We support backup and restore on a best-effort basis.
+We will fix bugs in line with our SLOs but we have no capacity to contribute major feature improvements, such as incremental backups.
+We will re-evaluate the priority of this work in Q3 FY24.

-GitLab supports backup and restore procedures that rely on standard unix tools, such as rsync
+The backup and restore solution from GitLab relies on standard unix tools, such as rsync

 and tar